marshall7m/terraform-aws-infrastructure-live-ci/README.md

 | pip | >= 22.0.4 |
 ### Steps

-For a demo of the module that will clean up any resources created, see the `Integration` section of this README.
+For a demo of the module that will automatically clean up any resources created, see the [Testing](#testing) section of the README.
 The steps below are meant for implementing the module into your current AWS ecosystem.

 1. Open a terragrunt `.hcl` or terraform `.tf` file
 2. Create a module block using this repo as the source